yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-web/en.md

 ## 1. Create an application on Facebook

-Click Apps->Add a New app at [Facebook Developers Page](https://developers.facebook.com/), choose Android platform, enter the app name and create your own app.
+Click Apps->Add a New app at [Facebook Developers Page](https://developers.facebook.com/), choose Website platform, enter the app name and create your own app.

 ![](./1.PNG)
 ![](./1_2en.PNG)